MarceeloDominguez/challenge-reba/README.md

 # Rebanking Challenge with React native and TypeScript

 ## Description
-In this application you can see a List of products to which you can execute a click to see the complete detail of it.</br>
+In this application you can see a List of products to which you can execute a click to see the complete detail of it.
+They can be bookmarked and saved to async-storage</br>
 This application was only configured to be used on Android.

 ## Setup